dfcastellanos/ADMiniSter/README.md

 This module aims to provide tools to manage, locate, and process large amounts of data files simply and efficiently.
-At the same time, it seeks to work out of the box on most systems, for which it is top of standard Python modules such as pandas and NumPy.
+At the same time, it seeks to work out of the box on most systems.
+This module achieves those goals by implementing a set of functions that leverage the capabilities of a so-called file index.

-Specifically, this module achieves those goals by implementing a set of functions that leverage the capabilities of a so-called file index.
-The file index is a table that relates the file paths with some attributes characteristic of each file.
-Each row contains a filename column, which is the table's primary key, and defines the location of the data file within the file system.
-The rest of the columns correspond to the data file attributes, which depend on the context and are for the user to define (see next section).
-Since the file index contains paths to the data files but not the data itself, the file index is typically lightweight and fast.
-Thus, the file index is saved and re-loaded as a plain-text CSV file, and a pandas DataFrame is used to manage it.

-When a file index has been created, we can leverage it.
-Thus, with the tools provided next, we can efficiently locate data files with queries based on their attributes using the locate function.
-We can call the apply or the group_and_apply functions to launch parallel analyses on the located data files.
+The file index is a table that relates the paths to many data files with some attributes characteristic of each file.
+The tools in this module help create file indeces based on user-defined attributes loader functions, which define how attributes are to be extracted from the data files.
+Moreover, tools are provided for locating data files with queries based on attributes and to easily launch parallel analyses of the data files using user-defined functions.

+Since the file index contains paths to the data files but not the data itself, the file index is typically lightweight and fast, and can in many situations efficiently replace more complex, heavier data management systems.

 For further information and examples, see the documentation within the file.